glugmvit/glugmvit.github.io/_posts/2019-10-01-micropython-on-nodemcu.md

 Once you have made the connection over the serial port you can test if it is working by hitting enter a few times.
 You should see the Python REPL prompt, indicated by ```>>>```.

-Now you are ready to play with the NodeMCU
+Now you are ready to play with the NodeMCU.

 ## Testing the NodeMCU
 In the REPL run these commands :